ABOUT

 The practice requires being nimble, adaptive, and responsive to change.

 Adaptive capacity is vital.
 Fire historian Stephen Pyne has said, “Our nation does not have a fire problem.
 It has many fire problems, and they require different strategies.”
 We recognize there is not a one-size-fits-all approach; every community’s journey to living better with fire is unique, and it changes through time.
-Our diverse situations require a range of options and capacities—and flexibility.
+Our various situations require a range of options and capacities—and flexibility.
+We can only achieve a vision for living better with fire by engaging with and listening to the local communities most impacted by fire.

 LEARN MORE ABOUT THE FIRE NETWORKS